SAP-samples/teched2022-XP160/exercises/3_Develop/2_Create app.md

 ![](../images/Workspace.png)

-12. After your App is generated, you should see this page and in the Explorer a new folder "helloworldui5" under HOME.</li><br />
+12. After your App is generated, you should see this page and in the Explorer a new folder "helloworldui5".</li><br />

 ![](../images/BAS_Project_App_Info.png)